-SNTHS has lockers for use during PE classes as well as lockers for students to store their PE clothes in from Monday through Friday.
+SNTECHS has lockers for use during PE classes as well as lockers for students to store their PE clothes in from Monday through Friday.
 The lockers are school property and are therefore liable to search by school officials.
-PE students are expected to lock their belongings in the appropriate lockers using the school provided/purchased locks.
+PE students are expected to lock their belongings in their assigned locker using the school provided/purchased locks.
 The school will take no responsibility for items left in unlocked lockers or left out.
 There are no hallway lockers.
-SNTHS will make every reasonable attempt to provide a "home copy" book to each student for each class to eliminate transporting books to and from school.
-While SNTHS intends to have a positive, safe, and trusting school culture, prudence suggests that students should lock their belongings with the school provided/purchased padlock.
+While SNTECHS intends to have a positive, safe, and trusting school culture, prudence suggests that students should lock their belongings with the school provided/purchased padlock.
+School PE Lockers are ONLY for use by students who are enrolled in PE.
+Sharing lockers is not permitted.